-VMware Inc.'s vCenter Operations Manager Standard edition will now be sold as a package with vSphere and priced per CPU -- a welcome change from the more expensive per-VM licensing model.
+VMware Inc.'s vCenter Operations Manager Standard edition will now be sold as a package with vSphere and priced per CPU -- a welcome change from the

 Some industry watchers say that VMware's chief rival, Microsoft, along with other third-party virtualization management software players, such as Dell's Quest-VKernel software, motivated the virtual software licensing change.